What is Authentication?

 There are some important properties here:

-1. iss - This is the Issuer of the token.
+- This is the Issuer of the token.
 Someone we trust to generate user tokens for us.
 In our case, it will be our Identity Aggregator and Login Box.
-We'll need to use this later to know how to verify the token.
+We'll need to use this later to know how to verify the token.sub

-2. sub - The Subject is our user ID. sub is the official standard name of this property from the OAuth RFC Spec, it represents the user who authenticated.
+is the official standard name of this property from the OAuth RFC Spec, it represents the user who authenticated.exp

 This token ends up back at your application through an application redirect.
 The Application redirect is the location specified in your application configuration which can be verified.
 You set this value so that your login box knows where to send JWTs to.
 That configured application redirect will send the user back to your UI with the JWT.
 Which can be then used to identify the user both in the UI as well as the API.
 Think of "user profile picture" in the UI, or "user ID" in your API.